firedancer-io/firedancer/book/guide/initializing.md

  - `init` Configures the provided stages if they are not already configured.
  - `check` Check if each stage is already configured.
-The command will exit with an error code if they are not. `check` never requires privileges and will not make any changes to the system.
+The command will exit with an error code if they are not. `check` only reports misconfiguration and will not make any changes to the system.
  - `fini` Unconfigure (reverse) the stage if it is reversible.

 `stage` can be one or more of `hugetlbfs`, `sysctl`, `xdp`,